jsal13/aoc2022/README.md

 It's [Advent of Code 2022](https://adventofcode.com/2022)!

 These problems attempt to use Python best practices, including linting and formatting with **flake8, mypy, typing, black** and unit testing with **pytest, hypothesis**.

+## Todo

+- Make Dockerfile and put on Dockerhub to test this with Github Actions.